 - 1 big size Bok Choy bulb along with the greens

-- 2 tablespoons olive oil or any vegetable oil
+- 2 tablespoon olive oil or any vegetable oil

 - 3-4 garlic cloves chopped